 I knew without question that I was going to love it.
 I’d already immersed myself in the recipes of Kittee’s Ethiopian zine that preceded the book and had fallen hard for it.

 I have it bad for Ethiopian food, but it’s not available where I live.
-The closest Ethiopian restaurant is four hours away.

 But with Kittee’s recipes, it became possible to have the flavors I crave in the convenience of my own kitchen.